-Luke was the first ever recipient of the Moriyama Research Student position, funded by the renowned architect, Raymond Moriyama at the Japanese-Canadian newspaper, Nikkei Voice.
-For his work as a reporter, after his first year of university, he was recognized as one of three finalists for the 2015 Ontario Newspaper Awards’ Student Journalist of the Year.
+Luke’s first journalism job was with the Japanese-Canadian newspaper, Nikkei Voice.
+For his work as a reporter during his first year of university, he was recognized as one of three finalists for the 2015 Ontario Newspaper Awards’ Student Journalist of the Year.

 As well, he covered Toronto FC as a photographer for two seasons.
 He began with the SB Nation blog, Waking the Red.
 By the next year, he was called up to work as a club photographer with the team during TFC’s MLS Cup championship winning season.

-Last but not least, Luke is dedicated to coaching youth basketball in East York, which he has done for the past five years.
-Currently, he is working on his next film and photography projects, living in Toronto’s east-end.
+He is also dedicated to coaching youth basketball in East York, which he has done for the past ten years.
+Currently, he is planning his next work while living in Toronto’s west-end.